qcri-social/AIDR/Servers.md

 # Commands to execute testers

-To run the collector tester, use this command:
+To run the collector tester in the staging server, use this command:

 `sudo something-something something something`